E50 Fault – Baxi or Potterton boilers

-An E50 fault on a Baxi or Potterton boiler is quite uncommon and isn’t readily found in the boiler manuals.
+An E50 fault on a Baxi or Potterton boiler relates to a domestic hot water temperature sensor.
+It is quite uncommon and isn’t readily found in the boiler manuals.

 What is an E50 fault?